-To get Oreo crumbs, place Oreos in a food processor and pulse a few times.
-Alternative you can put them in a zip-lock bag and smash them with a rolling pin.
+Place Oreos in a food processor and pulse a few times.
+Alternatively, you can put them in a zip-lock bag and smash them with a rolling pin.

-To prevent cracks in your cheesecake consider following tips:
+To prevent cracks in your cheesecake, consider the following tips:

 - Don't overmix the filling because when the eggs are beaten too much, the air in the filling can cause cracks while baking.

-- Let the oven closed while baking.
+- Keep the oven door closed while baking.
 Temperature changes are also a reason for cracking cheesecakes.

 - 25 Oreo cookies (incl. filling), crushed into fine crumbs (9.7oz / 275g)